-Even though the underlying optimization problem is NPcomplete, practice shows that LFA virtual router augmentation can be efficiently solved by heuristics in polynomial time up to even ll LFA coverage.
-In extensive numerical evaluations we found that, depending on the extent to which SRLG support is available, practically complete protection can be attained against single link failures just by provisioning one or two virtual contexts at each IP router.
+Even though the underlying optimization problem is NP-complete, practice shows that LFA virtual router augmentation can be efficiently solved by heuristics in polynomial time up to even full LFA coverage.
+In extensive numerical evaluations we found that practically complete protection can be attained against single link failures just by provisioning one or two virtual contexts at each IP router.